 Practice Tip: This is the crucial distinction between a bail hearing and other types of hearings, particularly probation and bail violation hearings.
-At a bail hearing, the evidence must be legally admissible pursuant to the R.I.
-Rules of Evidence.
+At a bail hearing, the evidence must be legally admissible pursuant to the Rhode Island Rules of Evidence.
 Hearsay in particular is subject to far stricter requirements.
-When a bail hearing is combined with a probation or bail violation hearing, the hearing judge must balance these two competing evidentiary standards when making findings.
+However, when a bail hearing is combined with a probation or bail violation hearing, the hearing judge must balance these two competing evidentiary standards when making findings.